Harold Ruggles-Brise: Early military career

+Officers, many of whom later became generals, at the Staff College, Camberley, in 1897.
+Lieutenant/Captain Ruggles-Brise is stood in the third row, fourth from the right.

-After Oxford, Ruggles-Brise entered the Royal Military College, Sandhurst, passing out in 1885, and was commissioned as a lieutenant in the Grenadier Guards in May 1885.
-After serving with the 2nd Battalion of his regiment, first at Chelsea Barracks, then from October 1886 at Richmond Barracks in Dublin, he served with the battalion, becoming the adjutant of the 3rd Battalion, Grenadaier Guards from 1893–94, and as adjutant of the Guards Depot at Caterham 1895.
-He then studied at the Staff College, Camberley from 1896 to 1897.
+After Oxford, Ruggles-Brise, having "long aspired to a military career", entered the Royal Military College, Sandhurst in 1884, passing out in 1885, and was commissioned as a lieutenant in the Grenadier Guards in May 1885.
+After serving with the 2nd Battalion of his regiment, first at Chelsea Barracks, then from October 1886 at Richmond Barracks in Dublin, he served with the battalion, becoming the adjutant of the 3rd Battalion, Grenadier Guards, from 1893–94, and as adjutant of the Guards Depot at Caterham in 1895.

+He then studied at the Staff College, Camberley, from 1897 to 1898, earning his psc.
+His fellow students there included many men who would later rise to prominence in the next few decades, the most notable among them being the future field marshal, "Wully" Robertson, George Barrow and Archibald Murray, both full generals, Herbert Holman a lieutenant general, while Henry Joseph Everett, Colin Mackenzie and Oliver Nugent would all retire as major generals and Frederick Lionel Banon, Reginald Oxley and Harry Dupré Tuson as brigadier generals.